RetroReversing/retroReversing/pages/sega/saturn/PSYQSaturn.md

 ## PSYQ Includes
+As PsyQ Saturn was a C-based development kit, it was common to provide an api via c header (.h) files.
+Since there is no version of PsyQ Saturn available on the internet we have had to data mine a few games that have left over symbols in them.
-Known PSYQ header includes are listed in the table below:
+These are presented in the list below:

 File | Purpose
 ---|---